jetty840/Sailfish-MightyBoardFirmware/tests/s3g_tests/readme.markdown

 # Firmware tests

-These are tests aimed at checking the complience of the MightyBoard firmware to the s3g spec.
+These are tests aimed at checking the compliance of the MightyBoard firmware to the s3g spec.